lin404/COMSM3100_automated-trading/report_1_summary.md

 ## Executive Summary

+We report on a series of simulation experiments in which we study the performance of adaptive automated trading strategies on a trading venue that offers a coupled pair of trading exchanges: one a dark pool and the other a lit pool.
+Our model is directly inspired by the London Stock Exchange’s Turquoise PlatoTM venue which offers dark-pool functionality alongside the complementary lit-pool trading venue called Turquoise LitTM.
+We refer to this generic structure as a coupled venue.
+In this paper we report on our experience from taking adaptive trading strategies that have previously been demonstrated in the literature to work well on traditional lit limit-order-book (LOB) markets, and modifying them to be able to take advantage of the trading opportunities offered by a CV.
+Specifically, we study the GDX and ZIP trading algorithms, adapted for trading on a coupled venue (CV): our CV is an appropriately modified version of the Bristol Stock Exchange (BSE) open-source simulator of a LOB-based financial market.
+Our primary findings are WHAT and WHAT and WHAT.

 ### Aim and Objectives

 The aim of this project is to examine which automated trading algorithms Adaptive Aggressive (AA) and Zero-Intelligence Plus (ZIP) performs better in multi-venue environments.